 Freeze-dried insects, a kind of high quality pet food are a good way to avoid feeding reptiles caloric imbalances.
 Original insect shape and nutrients retained by lyophilized insects.
-Tortoise dry food can provide adequate protein and low fat.
+Tortoise dry food such as freeze dried bloodworms can provide adequate protein and low fat.
 Because of freeze dried product has low moisture content, bearded dragon dry food can be stored for a long time.

 For example, a daily feed for terrapins can be fed three times a week and freeze-dried vegetables can be provided on other days of the week.
 All captive reptiles are required to provide fresh water.
 Freeze-dried insects and vegetables are well hydrated and can increase the amount of water that reptiles take in.